-During the year, the group contributed to the communities by making charitable donations, as well as encouraging its employees to participate "Virtual Walk for Millions" and a charity sale organised by Hong Kong Red Cross for the underprivileged people.
+During the year, the group contributed to the communities by making charitable donations, as well as encouraging its employees to participate "Virtual Walk for Millions" for the underprivileged people.
 In addition, the group took part in meaningful environmental events such as WWF's "Earth Hour" to communicate its environmental values with employees and raise their awareness in environmental protection.

-In the recognition of the commitment and effort in caring for the community, two major subsidiaries were recognized as Caring Company by The Hong Kong Council of Social Service.
+In the recognition of the commitment and effort in caring for the community, three major subsidiaries were nominated for Caring Company 2021/22 by The Community Chest of Hong Kong.